 • Sudden or patchy hair loss

-• Hair loss accompanied by scalp itching or pain
+• Hair thinning accompanied by scalp itching or pain

 • Noticeable thinning or receding hairline